SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

 * email your github account ID to samuel_gurr@noaa.gov to be added as a collaborator to the repository 'RClub' and accept the invitation to be a collaborator (you will get an email notification)

-	- NOTE:  git appears same as raw shell lfor using linux commands whereas the github UI is an application-like interface the following workshop uses commands for a git workflow that can be translated to the UI if prefered
+- NOTE:  git appears same as raw shell for using linux commands whereas the github UI is an application-like interface the following workshop uses commands for a git workflow that can be translated to the UI if prefered

 ## objective: